SDLoyd/Stroke/index.md

 ## Code

-The python [code](https://github.com/SDLoyd/Stroke/blob/master/code/stroke.ipynb) is available as a Jypyter notebook.
+The python [code](https://github.com/SDLoyd/Stroke/blob/master/code/stroke.ipynb) is available as a Jupyter notebook.

 If you have trouble with GitHub rendering the file, please try [here](https://nbviewer.jupyter.org/github/SDLoyd/Stroke/blob/master/code/stroke.ipynb).